Firmin Desloge Hospital

 Firmin Desloge Hospital is a hospital in St. Louis, Missouri, opened in 1932 by the Jesuits of Saint Louis University and the Sisters of Saint Mary.
 Named for the benefactor, Firmin V. Desloge, it was established to serve the poor and others in need.
-Located on Grand Avenue between Vista Avenue and Rutger Avenue, Firmin Desloge Hospital is today the main hospital building of the St. Louis University Medical Center.
+Located on Grand Avenue between Vista Avenue and Rutger Avenue, Firmin Desloge Hospital was the main hospital building of the St. Louis University Medical Center until a new hospital was built and opened in 2020.

 History

 Creation

 In February 1930, Saint Louis University received a $1 million bequest ($ today) from the estate of Firmin Vincent Desloge, a member of the Desloge Family in America, who provided in his will, funds for a hospital to serve St. Louis University and to replace the old St. Mary's Hospital, both in St. Louis.
 Desloge's wife, Lydia Desloge (née Lydia Holden Davis), donated another $100,000 to build a chapel next to the hospital.

 The building was designed by Study, Farrar and Majors, with Arthur Widmer, in the Modern Gothic Revival style.
 Construction began in the fall of 1930, with an estimated cost of $1.25 million.
 Archbishop John Glennon formally laid the cornerstone of the hospital on June 22, 1931.

 The 250-foot structure rises ten stories above a high basement, and reflects the Modern Gothic Revival style.
 The basement and first two stories are covered with ashlar limestone, projecting out from the building at the center and end blocks.
 These projections display Gothic pointed-arched openings and flat, slender pilasters; the central projection has a monumental porch with compound arches.
 Above this three-story base, the building steps back, its five divisions composed of narrow piers with double hung windows and brick spandrels.
 The building is crowned by a steeply pitched hipped roof of copper-covered lead, pierced with wall and roof dormers in a variety of configurations.

 The building was dedicated on November 3, 1933.
 At the ceremony, Desloge's son Firmin (III) noted that the roof was covered by lead, the source of the family's fortune, and said, "That’s a good cap on things".